-- Promoting the solid financial rating and balance sheet strength of the WRBC Group.
+- Promoting the solid financial rating and balance sheet strength of BIC US.

-- Promoting the local license and proximity to local clients and markets.
+- Promoting the local decision-making capabilities and its proximity to local clients and markets.

-- Promoting productivity and long-term profitable relationships with our distribution sources.
+- Promoting long-term profitable relationships with BIC SG’s distribution sources.

-- Providing an experienced team of industry professionals with extensive knowledge of the market and the region.
+- Offering an experienced team of industry professionals with extensive knowledge of the market and the region.

 The reinsurance business strategy (operating under the trading name of Berkley Re) is based on:

-- With a distinct focus on specialty niche business, more than just providing reinsurance capacity to our customers , assisting our insurers enter new classes of business or develop new products that are new to the market
+- With a distinct focus on specialty niche business, more than just providing reinsurance capacity to our customers, assisting insurers in entering new classes of business or in developing new products to the market.

-- Being part of W.R Berkley Corporation, we are able to leverage the expertise of the global network within the group.
+- Being part of WRBC, we are able to leverage the expertise of the global network within the group.

-- Casualty Treaty – General Liability (Public & Products Liability), Contract Works Liability, Professional Indemnity, Motor Vehicle Liability, Umbrella Liability, Directors & Officers Liability, Employment Practices Liability, Personal Accident
+- Casualty Treaty – General Liability (Public & Products Liability), Contract Works Liability, Professional Indemnity, Motor Vehicle Liability, Workers Compensation & Employers Liability, Directors & Officers Liability, Personal Accident

 - Providing high quality service and product offerings to match market needs.